ravi-kan/ravi-kan/README.md

 Front End Engineer | Embracing Technology

 # About
-Currently a fresher to this world of infinite opportunities of learnings and experiences.
+-Currently a fresher to this world of infinite opportunities of learnings and experiences.
-Deevloping Front End for mobile and web platforms @Oyo Aspire to democratize technology to the every houseand every individual.
+-Deevloping Front End for mobile and web platforms @Oyo -Aspire to democratize technology to the every houseand every individual.

 <!--
 **kavirant/kavirant** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.